EKU Alternative Break Program

 What are the Costs?
 What do they Cover?

 The cost for each trip includes transportation, lodging, and any fees for all the trips.
-Also included in the cost is a provided meal for all meals Monday – Friday, unless the group chooses to each out.
+Also included in the cost (for most trips) is a provided meal for all meals Monday – Friday, unless the group chooses to eat out.

 - Students will be asked to pay a $25 application fee when they apply for an alternative break.